 Students may register for the 1818 Advanced College Credit Program if they meet the following standards:

-Juniors and seniors must have a minimum 3.0 GPA on a 4.0 scale and electronic approval of the 1818 course instructor or 1818 partner coordinator.
+Juniors and seniors must have a minimum 3.0 GPA on a 4.0 cumulative weighted scale and electronic approval of the 1818 course instructor or 1818 partner coordinator.
 Juniors and seniors who have achieved an average 3.0 weighted GPA in the previous 2 semesters may be an exception.

 - completed the pre-requisite course(s) with a grade(s) of B or higher and

-- electronic approval of the 1818 course instructor or 1818 Partner Coordinator
+- electronic approval of the 1818 course instructor, 1818 coordinator and parent/guardian

 Course Load Limit

 Students who wish to enroll in 1818 courses may enroll in a maximum of 11 credit hours per semester.
-Yearlong courses will be considered as distinct units, with the full assignment of the credit hours being carried in each term.
-For example, a 4-credit-hour yearlong course will be considered 4 credit hours in the fall semester and 4 credit hours in the spring semester.
+For yearlong classes, the credit bearing will be split between the fall and spring semester.
+For example, a 3-credit-hour yearlong course will be considered 1.5 credit hours in the fall semester and 1.5 credit hours in the spring semester.